OSLC/developing-oslc-applications/_harp/eclipse_lyo/domain-specification-modelling-workshop.md

         1. *Lyo Version*: Define the version of Lyo libraries to use.
 1. (Optional) If you want to override the genration settings for a specific Domain Specification, you can create a **Specification Configuration** for any specific Domain Specification (by placing it in the Domain Specification).

-<a name="generate-oslc4j-java-code"></a>Generate OSLC4J Java code
+<a name="generate-oslc4j-java-code"></a>Generate Java code for Lyo
 =========================
 You are now ready to generate the code:

 1. Right-click inside the Specification Diagram (without selecting any Domain Specification) and select the context menu item **OSLC Lyo Designer > Generate Specification Java Code**
 1. You will now be prompted to enter the base path to which the java classes are to be generated.
     * **NOTE:** Alternatively, to avoid such prompt, you can define this path through a *generationPath* property in a *generator.properties* file.
 The properties file is expected in the same location as the model file.
 1. Press **OK**